 "The largest city in North Carolina continues to embody many of the components of an 18hour city that the Emerging Trends in Real Estate 2015 report introduced.
-Good job and with growth population along the development of urban centers continues to make the market attractive to residents.
+Good job and population growth along with development of urban centers continues to make the market attractive to residents.
 Interviewees generally feel good about the Charlotte market, although some did express concern that the concentration of the financial services industry may not offer the same level of growth as other more technology oriented markets.